RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 To configure LDAP authentication for RS web UI users on a running cluster:

-1. To configure `saslauthd` to use LDAP Authentication:
+1. Configure `saslauthd` to use LDAP Authentication:
     1. Edit the `/etc/default/saslauthd`, and change the `MECHANISMS` variable to `MECHANISMS="ldap"`.
     1. Edit the `saslauthd.conf` configuration file in the installation directory (default: `/etc/opt/redislabs/saslauthd.conf`) and enter the values for these fields: